Episode 3

 Speaker C:

-All the kids out of good shoes.
+All the kids out of good shoes from pay, man.

 Speaker C: